cmutel/flowmapper-ci/README.md

 ## Usage

-Elementary flows lists exists in several different serialization formats but `flowmapper-ci` expects a "list of dicts" representation serialized as `json`.
+Elementary flows lists exists in several different serialization formats but `flowmapper` expects a "list of dicts" representation serialized as `json`.
 To convert the original flowlists stored in `data-raw/*` run[^20231119T160504]:

 [^20231119T160504]: After installing the python dependencies with `python -m pip install -r requirements.txt` and [`jq`](https://jqlang.github.io/jq/).